-Estimating TB mortality among HIV-negative people from vital registration data and mortality surveys up to 2019
+4.1 Estimating TB mortality among HIV-negative people from vital registration data and mortality surveys up to 2019

-As of July 2019, mortality data from 123 countries were used, representing 60% of the estimated number of TB deaths (among HIV-negative TB) globally in 2019.
+As of July 2019, mortality data from 124 countries were used, representing 60% of the estimated number of TB deaths (among HIV-negative TB) globally in 2019.

-Estimates for 21 countries, including India and for South Africa (adjusted for HIV/TB miscoding) were obtained from the Institute of Health Metrics and Evaluation at http://ghdx.healthdata.org/gbd-results-tool, readjusted to fit WHO mortality envelopes (the estimated number of deaths in total) by using a multiplication factor equal to the ratio of WHO to IHME envelopes.
-The median country-year envelope ratio (WHO/IHME) was 1.03 (interquartile range, 0.94-1.11) among 391 country-year data points.
+Estimates for 15 countries, including South Africa (adjusted for HIV/TB miscoding), were obtained from the Institute of Health Metrics and Evaluation at http://ghdx.healthdata.org/gbd-resultstool, and readjusted to fit WHO mortality envelopes (the estimated number of deaths in total) by using a multiplication factor equal to the ratio of WHO to IHME envelopes.

-Among the countries for which VR or mortality survey data could be used, there were 1586 country-year data points 2000-2019, after removing 120 country-year data points with insufficient data quality as estimated by WHO.[19]
+Among the countries for which VR or mortality survey data could be used, which means that the coverage of the VR system is greater or equal to 60%, there were 1983 country-year data points 2000-2019 [19].

-Reports of TB mortality are adjusted upwards to account for incomplete coverage (estimated deaths with no cause documented) and ill-defined causes of death (ICD-9: B46, ICD-10: R00-
+Reports of TB mortality are adjusted upwards to account for incomplete coverage (estimated deaths with no cause documented) and ill-defined causes of death (ICD-9: B46, ICD-10: R00-R99).

-R99).
 It is assumed that the proportion of TB deaths among deaths not recorded by the VR system was the same as the proportion of TB deaths in VR-recorded deaths.
 For VR-recorded deaths with ill-defined causes, it is assumed that the proportion of deaths attributable to TB is the same as the observed proportion in recorded deaths.
 The adjusted number of TB deaths κ_a is obtained from the VR report κ as follows: